COSC3020/dijkstra-s-algorithm-NathanaelConnell/README.md

 What is the big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

-I had chat gpt help with solving Counter example [0,0] which had a lot of complicated naming and defining things which added some parts to the code and since this was the first jsverfiy test i had to run my self, i got help making that aswell.
+I had chat gpt help with solving Counter example [0,0] which had a lot of complicated naming and defining things which added some parts to the code and since this was the first test i had to run my self, i got help making that aswell.
 The Time complexity of my implimentation is Big theta (V^2 + E).
 We get V squared because of the two arrays that are finding the minimum distance and checking as long as there are unvisited verticies, which are located in the while loop with the nested for loop.
 The E part comes from the last for loop where we are iterating over each edge which gives us E because each vertex could have any number of neighbors attached to it through an edge.